 The tax consequences to a Holder of a Strip RCR Note (other than the Class 1M-2Y, Class 1M-2X, Class 1B-1Y, Class 1B-1X, Class 1B-2Y and Class 1B-2X Notes) will be determined under Section 1286 of the Code, except as discussed below.
 The Class 1M-2Y, Class 1M-2X, Class 1B-1Y, Class 1B-1X, Class 1B-2Y and Class 1B-2X Notes are described below under "- Special Tax Attributes."
 The remainder of this section addresses the remaining Strip RCR Notes.
 Under Section 1286, a Holder of a Strip RCR Note will be treated as owning "stripped bonds" to the extent of its share of principal payments and "stripped coupons" to the extent of its share of interest payments on the related Exchangeable Notes.
-If a Strip RCR Note entitles the holder to payments of principal and interest on a related Exchangeable Note, the IRS could contend that the Strip RCR Note should be treated (i) as an interest in the related Exchangeable Note to the extent that the Strip RCR Note represents an equal pro rata portion of principal and interest on the related Exchangeable Note, and (ii) with respect to the remainder, as an installment obligation consisting of "stripped bonds" to the extent of its share of principal payments or "stripped coupons" to the extent of its share of interest payments.
+If a Strip RCR Note entitles the holder to payments of principal and interest in the related Exchangeable Note to the extent that the Strip RCR Note represents an equal pro rata portion of principal and interest on the related Exchangeable Note, and (ii) with respect to the remainder, as an installment obligation consisting of "stripped bonds" to the extent of its share of interest payments.
 For purposes of information reporting, however, Fannie Mae intends to treat each Strip RCR Note as a single debt instrument, regardless of whether it entitles the holder to payments of principal and interest.
 Holders of Strip RCR Notes should consult their own tax advisors as to the proper treatment of a Strip RCR Note in this regard.